Kinniken/NoxImperii/README.md

 If you need special settings you should pass flags to configure, using -h will tell you what it supports.

-On Mac OS X, see [extras/macosx/COMPILE](extras/maxosx/COMPILE) for details.
+On Mac OS X, see [extras/macosx/COMPILE](extras/macosx/COMPILE) for details.
 Uses Xcode, not gcc.

-## INSTALLATION
+## Installation

 Naev currently supports make install which will install everything that is needed.